summerfang/covid-cxr/README.md

+# Summer Fang makes it work on Mac
+* Change the requirements.txt to not use gpu and fix h5py version
+* Add shell covid_data.sh to download xray files
+* Fix code issue which use "\\" in windows
+* Fix code issue which can't run predict

 # COVID-19 Chest X-Ray Model

 The goals of this project are threefold: (1) to explore development of a machine learning